Telenav/cactus/README.md

 ```

 Note that we use a `-DreleasePush=true` property, provided only from the command-line,
-to enable an operator to dry-run all of the steps of a release without actually pushing
+to enable a user to dry-run all of the steps of a release without actually pushing
 to Github - since cleaning up branches is no fun, and the steps that create branches will
 (intentionally) fail if the branches they would create already exist remotely.